-Airborne pollen from trees, grasses and weeds have a way of finding their way indoors.
+Airborne [pollen[(https://www.blueair.com/gb/blueair-life/air-purifiers-allergies/pollen.html) from trees, grasses and weeds has a way of finding its way indoors.
 In addition to pollen, the main indoor asthma triggers in the home are dust mites, mold, pets, cockroaches and household irritants.
 Secondhand smoke can also bring on symptoms in the home for adults and children who suffer from asthma.

-In addition to taking care of asthma triggers around your home, a healthy environment for asthma sufferers can be maintained by the use of an air purifier with a HEPA filter.
+The answer is yes, air purifiers do work for asthma relief.
+In addition to taking care of asthma triggers around your home, air pollution and asthma are strongly linked.
+Fortunately, a healthy environment for asthma sufferers can be maintained by the use of an air purifier.

-When it comes to asthma treatment at home and choose an air purifier, asthma sufferers should opt for an air purifier that is highly efficient in filtering out both large and ultra fine particles.
-Airborne for very long periods of time, particles are best captured with air purifiers as opposed to vacuuming them up once they settle on the floor.
+When it comes to choosing an air purifier for asthma it’s best to opt for an air purifier that is highly efficient in filtering out both large and ultrafine particles.
+Airborne for very long periods of time, ultrafine particles are best captured with air purifiers instead or vacuuming them up once they settle on the floor.

 Air purifier for asthma

-In some cases, asthma symptoms can be triggered by household chemicals present in the air.
-In environments with high concentrations of gases or smoke, we recommend using the SmokeStop™ filters in your Blueair purifier, which uses activated carbon to remove chemicals and gasses from the air.
-Using air purifiers for tobacco smoke can even help prevent asthma attacks in those with sensitive lungs living in an environment where smoke is present.
+Sometimes, asthma symptoms can be triggered by airborne household chemicals instead of (or in addition to) particles in the air.
+In this case, we recommend using a filter with activated carbon in your Blueair purifier to remove chemicals and gases from the air.
+Using air purifiers for tobacco smoke can help prevent asthma attacks in people with sensitive lungs who live in an environment where smoke is present.

-To select the best Blueair purifier to treat asthma, make sure to consider room size.
-For people with highly sensitive lungs, it is best to choose an air purifier with a recommended room size larger than your room dimensions.
+To select the best Blueair purifier for asthma, make sure to consider room size.
+It is best to choose an air purifier with a recommended room size larger than your room dimensions, especially for people with highly sensitive lungs.